Peder2911/gitcourse/src/branches.md

 <term>
    <h>Branch</h>
    In the context of git, a branch is a line of development.
 Think of it as a
-   highway-lane: Everything moves forward, some lanes diverge and might go somewhere else, while most lanes eventually merge back into a single lane.
+   highway-lane: Everything moves forward, some lanes diverge, but every lane is headed in the same direction.
 </term>

 ---